 The ICRC has been in Egypt, with some interruptions, since the beginning of the Second World War.
-Given the civil unrest that took place in 2011, it works closely with the Egyptian Red Crescent Society to boost its preparedness to respond to emergency humanitarian needs arising from situations of violence.
-It also seeks to visit people detained in Egypt.
+It works closely with the Egyptian Red Crescent Society to help it boost its preparedness to respond to emergency humanitarian needs arising from situations of violence, in particular focusing on first-aid care.
+It seeks to visit people detained in Egypt.
 The ICRC's regional legal advisory, communication and documentation centre works in close cooperation with the League of Arab States and other ICRC delegations to promote the incorporation of IHL into domestic legislation, military training and academic curricula throughout the Arab world.

 BUDGET IN KCHF

-Protection 439
+Protection 661

-Assistance 96
+Assistance 1,048

-Prevention 1,074
+Prevention 1,337

-Cooperation with National Societies 556
+Cooperation with National Societies 943

 General -

-Total 2,165
+Total 3,989

-Of which: Overheads 132
+Of which: Overheads 243

 PERSONNEL

-Expatriates 5
+Mobile staff 6

-National staff (daily workers not included) 46
+Resident staff (daily workers not included) 51